 6.6 For meetings held outside Geneva with remote participation, it is recommended that hosts be supplied with guidelines in order to minimize possible technical issues related to remote participation.
 These guidelines (e.g., in the form of a checklist) should be accessible for the host well in advance before the event, and should include all the technical and logistics requirements for providing the remote participation facility.

-7 Guidelines for the group chairman
+7 Guidelines for the group chair

-This clause gives guidelines for the group chairman to help chairing a meeting with remote participation.
+This clause gives guidelines for the group chair to help chairing a meeting with remote participation.

 7.1 All remote participants should mute themselves when utilizing a tool to participate remotely.
-Remote participants only unmute when the chairman recognizes them.
-To prevent interference of background noise, the chairman reminds remote participants to mute their microphones until when they wish to contribute (see also clause 7.5).
+Remote participants only unmute when the chair recognizes them.
+To prevent interference of background noise, the chair reminds remote participants to mute their microphones until when they wish to contribute (see also clause 7.5).

-7.2 In the case of physical meetings with remote participation, the group chairman and the remote participation moderator (when available) are encouraged to meet in the room ten minutes before the scheduled start of the meeting to verify that the system is working and that the group chairman can display and share documents.
+7.2 In the case of physical meetings with remote participation, the group chair and the remote participation moderator (when available) are encouraged to meet in the room ten minutes before the scheduled start of the meeting to verify that the system is working and that the group chair can display and share documents.

-NOTE – The remote participation moderator informs the meeting that a remote participant wishes to intervene and the chairman includes the remote participant in the queue of meeting participants who want to intervene.
+NOTE – The remote participation moderator informs the meeting that a remote participant wishes to intervene and the chair includes the remote participant in the queue of meeting participants who want to intervene.

-7.3 At the beginning of each meeting with remote participation, the group chairman announces that there is a remote facility and states the rules governing remote participation in physical meetings.
-The group chairman also states the following: "When taking the floor, participants shall announce their name and affiliation.
+7.3 At the beginning of each meeting with remote participation, the group chair announces that there is a remote facility and states the rules governing remote participation in physical meetings.
+The group chair also states the following: "When taking the floor, participants shall announce their name and affiliation.
 They shall be brief and clear in their interventions by speaking slowly so that those for whom English is not their native language can understand.
 Remote participants shall mute their microphone when they are not speaking."

 7.4 The General Rules of conferences, assemblies and meetings of the Union [PP GR] apply to meetings with remote participation, in particular clauses 20.2 (Order of debates), 20.8 (Limitation of speeches) and 20.9 (Closing the list of speakers).

-7.5 Where supported by the remote participation tool, the chairman or the remote participation moderator is permitted to mute remote participants with bad connections or whose connections introduce too much noise, or may ask them to leave the meeting if the situation cannot be remedied.
+7.5 Where supported by the remote participation tool, the chair or the remote participation moderator is permitted to mute remote participants with bad connections or whose connections introduce too much noise, or may ask them to leave the meeting if the situation cannot be remedied.

-7.6 While a remote participation tool may support video, it is recommended that the group chairman does not use the share video option and turns off the camera to avoid creating bandwidth problems.
+7.6 While a remote participation tool may support video, it is recommended that the group chair does not use the share video option and turns off the camera to avoid creating bandwidth problems.

 8 Technical guidelines for remote participants